POLICE in the New Forest are investigating a hit-and-run accident in which a pregnant cow was seriously injured

-A cow had to be put down after a collision on the B3056 Lyndhurst to Beaulieu road and a mare was injured at Ipers Bridge Road, Hilltop, despite wearing a reflective glow-in-the-dark collar.
+A cow had to be put down after a collision on the B3056 Lyndhurst to Beaulieu road and a mare was injured at Ipers Bridge Road, Hilltop, despite wearing a

 The collision involving the cow happened outside Stockley Cottage last Sunday at 9.40pm.

 Anyone with information is urged to call the police on 101 or the Verderers on 023 8028 2052.
 They can also e-mail email@example.com .